NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox stays out one more frame
 - 8B(A) transition made 8 frames slower
 - 8A
+    - Hits decreased from 3 to 1
+    - Damage modified from 3x10 to 20
     - Does chip damage
     - Made strong
     - Lifts on block
     - When done in a string goes to ring combo
-    - Hits once (from 3) and does 20 damage (from 3x10)
     - Made spinning knockdown with more lift
     - Beam travels at a slightly lower angle with slightly bigger hitboxes
     - Final hitbox made slightly bigger to help with hitting opponents right next to you
 - JA
-    - Damage increased from 3 to 7 on each fireball
-    - Staggers on hit and damage adjusted
+    - Staggers on hit
     - Appears one frame sooner
     - Lift slightly increased
 - JY added